Colin-Wa/weather-station-project/README.md

 A weather app which displays the temperatures recorded over the last eight hours.
 An ESP32 with a temperature sensor uses the AtSign protocol to transmit weather data to a Java application.

-# weather-station example
-- You can find a video demonstration of this project [here](https://youtu.be/z5ceh4ug2UM).

 # Code Documentation
 - Documentation for all of the classes and functions used in this project can be found [here](./code_documentation.md).